Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 # Day-3: Basic Concepts of Azure Cloud

-## What is Microsoft Azure?
+## What is Azure/Microsoft Azure?

-"Microsoft Azure is Microsoft's public cloud computing platform that provides on-demand IT services such as compute, storage, networking, databases, and security over the internet."

-Microsoft Azure is a public cloud computing platform developed by Microsoft. that provides on-demand IT services such as compute, storage, networking, databases, and security over the internet."
+Microsoft Azure is Microsoft's public cloud computing platform that provides on-demand IT services such as compute, storage, networking, databases, and security over the internet.

-It lets you and companies rent computing power, storage, and databases from Microsoft's global data centers instead of buying physical hardware.
-You only pay for the specific services you use.
+It allows individuals and companies to use computing power, storage, databases, and other IT services over the internet without having to purchase or maintain physical hardware.
+You only pay for the specific services that you use.

+Microsoft's Azure offering more than 200 products and services across a global network of datacenters.
+It allows individuals and organizations to build, deploy, and manage applications and services through Microsoft-managed data centers around the world.

+It reduces the time and cost of maintaining on-premises hardware, and provides a unified approach to cloud computing with AI, data, and application services all working together.

 ## What is an Azure Account?